 Held in the German city of Düsseldorf from Feb.
 18-20, Xponential Europe 2025 invited companies from all over the world to exchange ideas and network while promoting their latest products.

-According to Hank Yeh (葉時昊) of ITRI, the institute's artificial intelligence (AI) drone display aimed to highlight the five main applications of Taiwan's drone engineering.
+According to Hank Yeh (葉時昊) of the ITRI, the institution's artificial intelligence (AI) drone display aimed to highlight the five main applications of Taiwan's drone engineering.

 The five applications were bridge inspections, street intersection safety detection, smart low-carbon pelagic fish location systems, smart warehousing and wide-range rapid modeling, Yeh said.